 This blog offers the opportunity to share current research during the completion of the soldier poets’ biographies and to introduce our modern day writers and poets (more details in the About section).
 This is very much a collaborative project and I hope to include posts by our contributors over the next few months as well as interviews and excerpts of their work.

-Follow us as we near completion of the England Remembered Book in preparation for a website and crowdfunding launch in Summer 2019.
+Follow us as we near completion of the England Remembered Book in preparation for a website and crowdfunding launch in Autumn 2019.

-(This non-profit charity book provides donations for H4H (Help for Heroes) and will be available to purchase in Autumn 2019.)
+(This non-profit charity book provides donations for H4H (Help for Heroes) and will be available to purchase in Winter 2019.)

 (1) Wordsworth, William – I wandered lonely as a Cloud – (Poems in Two Volumes 1807)

 (2) Housman, A.E. – Loveliest of trees, the cherry now – (A Shropshire Lad II 1896)

 (3) Brooke, Rupert – The Soldier – (Sonnets ‘1914’ New Numbers Magazine 1915)

 (4) Roots, Simon – Desolation Angels (2014) – England Remembered p36